dan-mcm/cnc-stats/infantry.md

 As a practical example let's takes a Humvee -v- a Minigunner.

-A humvee has a weapon of type 'Machinegun' if we consult the corresponding weapon.ini we can see it has a maximum possible damage of 15hp:
+A Humvee has a weapon of type 'Machinegun' if we consult the corresponding weapon.ini we can see it has a maximum possible damage of 15hp:

 ```
 ; Humvee/buggy/APC gun